jupytercon/jupytercon2025-developingextensions/04-materials/05-developing-with-ai.md

 You can downgrade to faster/cheaper models (Claude Haiku 4.5, GPT-5 Mini, or GLM-4.5 Air) for routine edits, but don't skimp on the thinking phase.
 :::

-2. Ask AI chat questions to verify that it recognizes the rules.
-Paste the below prompt into the chat
+2. Paste the following prompt into a chat to verify that Cursor is using our rules:
    ```
    What package manager should I use for JupyterLab extension frontend?
    ```